Thomsoncw1/Elk-Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- DVMA-VM3 at IP 10.1.0.9
+- Web-1 with IP 10.0.0.5
-- DVMA-VM4 at IP 10.1.0.12
+- Web-2 with IP 10.0.07

 The following Beats have been installed on these machines:
   * Filebeat
   * Metricbeat

 These Beats allow us to collect the following information from each machine:
-  * Filebeat: This is a logging agent which is used to collect log files and send the data to the ELK server.
-When specified a path like ` var/log/*.lgo* ` in the filebeat config file, filebeat collects logs files generated within that folder path and sends the logs to the elk server for processing.
-Unlike Logstash, filebeat is used for basic processing and not for advanced usage.
+  * Filebeat: Filebeat is used to collect log files and forward the data to the ELK server.
+Filebeats, we use to collect and ship logs files of a system.
-  * Metricbeat: The metricbeat docker module helps to collect metrics related to docker containers such as CPU usage, DiskIO, memory and number of containers runnings.
+  * Metricbeat: We use metricbeats to capture various system and service metrics such as CPU usage and memory

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned as a ansible docker container following given steps to run the ansible playbooks:

- 1. ssh to the jump box, start the ansible docker container (if not running already) and enter into the ansible container
+ 1. ssh into the JumpBox using its public IP, fire-up the ansible docker container (if not running already) and enter into the ansible container
  2. Navigate to the `/etc/ansible` folder

  3. Update the `hosts` file within that folder to include the webservers internal IPS
 ```
 [webservers]
-10.1.0.9 ansible_python_interpreter=/usr/bin/python3
+10.0.0.5 ansible_python_interpreter=/usr/bin/python3
-10.1.0.12 ansible_python_interpreter=/usr/bin/python3
+10.0.0.7 ansible_python_interpreter=/usr/bin/python3

 [elk_servers]
 10.2.0.4 ansible_python_interpreter=/usr/bin/python3